-You don’t have to work at every marketing channel on the internet just because it is readily available.
+You don’t have to work at every digital marketing channel in the Philippines or the world on the internet just because it is readily available.
 Because if you do, you may end up spreading yourself wide but too thin.
 And this can bring unwanted results which may be highly discouraging.

 For the whole decade that I’ve been in the internet marketing industry, majority of my clients belong in the Real Estate business and most are in the United States.
 That being said, I have understood the things that could help a real estate agent succeed in online marketing.

 In this blog, I want to share with you what you can add to your marketing agenda.

 So, is there a formula for real estate internet marketing that rocks?
 Definitely!

 First, let’s talk about the challenges in online real estate marketing.

 Online real estate marketing can be extremely competitive.
 This is because every realtor or agent wants the keywords you have in Google.
 They aim to capture your audience’s attention via different social media platforms and they dream of acquiring your amazing contact list through newsletter subscriptions.

 To top it off, zillow, homes, redfin and movoto are some of the big websites that aims to acquire the same thing!

 Updating and improving site content takes a lot of time and thought.
 For your site to give the ultimate user experience, it requires patience, empathy and copy writing skills.
 Furthermore, it’s important to routinely perform an analysis on site and browser/device compatibility.
 In line with this, it’s also a must to make sure site visitors are able to view your content easily so you won’t end up losing potential sales.